LAST UPDATED: 11/21/24

-The U.S. Forest Service’s Community Wildfire Defense Grant is set to open its third round of funding by the end of the year, with an exact date yet to be determined.
-This grant program, which was rolled out in 2022, helps local communities and Tribes plan for wildfires and implement projects to reduce their wildfire risk.
+This grant program, which was rolled out in 2022, supports local communities and Tribes in planning for wildfires and implementing projects to reduce their wildfire risk.
 The program prioritizes at-risk communities in areas identified as having high or very high wildfire hazard potential, communities that are low-income, and/or communities that have been impacted by a severe disaster that impacts wildfire risk.
 Funding can be used to develop or revise a Community Wildfire Protection Plan (CWPP) or implement projects described in a CWPP, or equivalent plan, that is less than 10 years old.

 Go-to websites

-• Forest Service CWDG website: This is where you will find a link to the official Notice of Funding Opportunity, or NOFO, helpful links and resources, and information about webinars, office hours, or other opportunities to learn more about the program.
+• Forest Service CWDG website: This is where you will find a link to the official Notice of Funding Opportunity, or NOFO, helpful links and resources, and information about webinars, office hours, and other opportunities to learn more about the program.

 • CWDG.forestrygrants.org: This is a repository of all prior CWDG applications.
 Use the top search filters to sort applications by region, state/keyword, and average review score